diarmidmackenzie/christmas-scene/research/README.md

 I expect that both of these bugs can be fixed within A-Frame physics system itself (will raise issues shortly), but it's convenient to be able to work with a published release, and the workarounds are not too onerous.

-On the basis of this workaround, I'm now planning to move to an updated (phase 2) physics system.
+On the basis of this workaround, I'm now moving to an updated (phase 2) physics system.

 Objects that can be affixed to the snowman are: